VernonGrant/gnu-c-language-manual/markdown/Pointer-Increment_002fDecrement.md

 immediately exits the surrounding `for` statement.

 `*p++` parses as `*(p++)`, because a postfix operator always takes precedence over a prefix operator.
-Therefore, it dereferences `p`, and increments `p` afterwards.
+Therefore, it dereferences the entering value of `p`, then increments `p` afterwards.

 Incrementing a variable means adding 1 to it, as in `p = p + 1`.
 Since `p` is a pointer, adding 1 to it advances it by the width of the datum it points to---in this case, `sizeof (int)`.
 Therefore, each iteration of the loop picks up the next integer from the series and puts it into `next`.

 This `for`-loop has no initialization expression since `p` and `sum` are already initialized, has no end-test since the '`break;`'